-The primary supervisor is responsible for arranging the appraisal meeting and the student should ensure that copies of the student report (including a presentation where appropriate) and the relevant papers are distributed at least 10 working days in advance of the meeting.
+The primary supervisor is responsible for arranging the appraisal meeting and the student should ensure that copies of the student report (including a presentation where appropriate) and the relevant papers are uploaded in PgR Manager at least 10 working days in advance of the meeting.
 For the benefit of the student it is expected that at least one supervisor, normally the primary supervisor, attends the appraisal, unless the student specifically does not want them to attend.